ExcellentWish/portfolio-project-4/README.md

 The theme of simplicity follows through to the design, I've used bootstrap columns and rows to divide the pages and tried to keep the same layout throughout so that the user has a sense of ease when on the various pages.

 ## Surface
-The colour pallete I have chosen for this website are I chose the font
+The colour pallete I have chosen for this website are # tbd

-# tbd
+I chose the fonts Exo and Roboto I wanted a bold/statement font to use for headings which is why I chose 'Exo' and then 'Roboto' for the general content as it's easier to read for the user.